MrGiovanni/ModelsGenesis/competition/README.md

 | nnU-Net (reproduced)          | 69.50 ± 1.13 | - |
 | Pre-trained nnU-Net   | 71.80 ± 1.40 | 74.54 |

+Note: Since the network architectures vary from task to task, we select two tasks, i.e., Task003_Liver and Task006_Lung, which share exactly the same architecture.
+One of the typical transfer learning barriers is that the proxy and target tasks' architectures must be the same; otherwise, the pre-trained weights will be meaningless.
+Pre-training unique architectures for every individual task would take too much computational power and time to accomplish.
+It would be great to address this limitation for Models Genesis, and for transfer learning in general.

 ## Usage of the pre-trained nnU-Net (Task003_Liver as an example)